Zambia - Data Protection Overview

 A data subject has the right to be notified of all third parties to whom that data subject's personal data has been disclosed and the measures put in place to safeguard personal information of that data subject.

-A data subject is entitled to request access to and obtain a copy of his or her personal data, together with prescribed information about why and how the personal data may have been processed by the controller.
+A data subject is entitled to request access to and obtain a copy of their personal data, together with prescribed information about why and how the personal data may have been processed by the controller.

 Data subjects are entitled to require inaccurate or incomplete personal data to be corrected or completed as soon as practicable.